Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 5.A.1.2.6 Maternity/paternity leave

+5.A.1.2.3 Benefits/social protection: government benefits, accident and/or health insurance, live insurance, contributions to pensions/ retirement schemes.
 Fair treatment of employees come with reasonable benefits and social protection to ensure safe and motivating working conditions.

-Transparency and clear rules on working hours and compensation of overtime hours allow for fair working conditions, avoiding risks of tensions, un-due fatigue for the employees.
+5.A.1.2.4 Limits on working hours and overtime hours: Transparency and clear rules on working hours and compensation of overtime hours allow for fair working conditions, avoiding risks of tensions, un-due fatigue for the employees.

-Maternity leave allows for rest before the arrival of a child.
+5.A.1.2.6 Maternity/paternity leave: Maternity leave allows for rest before the arrival of a child.
 Maternity and paternity leave allow for the employees to have time to prepare and accompany the arrival of a child.

 Scoring guidance

-Scoring guidance: If employees get only access to the salary scale for their own level, it is a ‘partially’.
+If employees get only access to the salary scale for their own level or if the provider has a transparent salary scale, but not based on market rates

 Sources of information